Dr. Hootan Daneshmand

 Thread Lift Procedure

 Maybe you’re aging quicker than you’d like and collagen supplements or creams aren’t slowing down the process.
-Sometimes, your skin may require a higher level of rejuvenation than the non-surgical treatments, like Botox, can provide.
+Sometimes, your skin may require a higher level of rejuvenation than the non-surgical treatments, like Botox Bakersfield, can provide.

-If you’re not quite ready for a surgical facelift, then a thread lift procedure can be a great option for you.
+If you’re not quite ready for an Orange County surgical facelift, then a thread lift procedure can be a great option for you.

 Thread lifting is a minimally invasive procedure that uses specifically shaped sutures to lift the skin and help stimulate collagen production.
 Board-certified plastic surgeon Dr. Daneshmand has given thousands of patients a necessary confidence boost over the course of his career, and he can do the same for you too.